oribotic/oribotic-instruments/puredata/oi/README.txt

 The oi abstraction library is provided to wrap communication with Oribotic instruments, either over OSC via a serial port (desktop only) or MIDI (desktop and mobile).
 The main high-level abstractions are:

-* oi.o.instrument: N-panel instrument serial OSC receiver
+* oi.o.instrument: N-panel instrument serial OSC receiver, output range 0-255
-* oi.m.instrument: N-panel instrument MIDI receiver
+* oi.m.instrument: N-panel instrument MIDI receiver, output range 0-127

 The naming scheme follows: "oi.o." for OSC serial-specific and "oi.m." for MIDI-specific abstractions.
 Usage between either communication type is designed to be as similar as possible.